clerk/javascript/.changeset/smooth-pugs-deny.md

 "@clerk/themes": patch
 ---

-Fix Neobrutalism theme in Core 2
+Update the `neobrutalism` to make it compatible with the new Core 2 components